g3r4benitez/notification_api/README.md

-# GilaSW (Notification API) - Code Challenge Gerardo Benitez
+# Notification API - Gerardo Benitez

-This is a project created to resolve the code challenge.
+This is a prove of concept to send notifications to subscribed user using differents channels

-The project is an API created using:
+## Technologies

 * FastAPI
 * Docker